c1iff/track-suggester/README.md

 ## Support and contact details

-Pleas contact github user c1iff or email cclifford82@gmail.com with any questions of comments about this project.
+Pleas contact github user c1iff or email cclifford82@gmail.com with any questions or comments about this project.
 Please feel free to clone and contribute as well.

 ## Technologies Used